WinQuota home

 Q: Are there any other things to be aware of when using WinQuota on a clustered system?

-A: For the case of central storage (CAS/SAS/NAS/etc) you are able to maintain quota settings from any active cluster node; all other nodes will acquire your changes on the fly.
+A: In case of using central storage (CAS/SAS/NAS/etc) you are able to maintain quota settings from any active cluster node; all other nodes will acquire your changes on the fly.

 Q: Is this product applicable for a big company with TBs of data?